Situation awareness: Shared SA

 Shared situation awareness can be defined as "the degree to which team members possess the same SA on shared SA requirements".
 As implied by this definition, there are information requirements that are relevant to multiple team members.
 A major part of teamwork involves the area where these SA requirements overlap—the shared SA requirements that exist as a function of the essential interdependency of the team members.
 In a poorly functioning team, two or more members may have different assessments on these shared SA requirements and thus behave in an uncoordinated or even counter-productive fashion.
 Yet in a smoothly functioning team, each team member shares a common understanding of what is happening on those SA elements that are common—shared SA.
-Thus, shared SA refers to degree to which people have a common understanding on information that is in the overlap of the SA requirements of the team members.
+Thus, shared SA refers to the degree to which people have a common understanding of information that is in the overlap of the SA requirements of the team members.
 Not all information needs to be shared.
 Clearly, each team member is aware of much that is not pertinent to the others on the team.
-Sharing every detail of each person's job would creates information overload to sort through to get needed information.
+Sharing every detail of each person's job would create information overload to sort through to get needed information.
 It is only that information which is relevant to the SA requirements of each team member that needs to be shared.